 Capability Review Program

-- embed a culture of continuous improvement across the APS; and
+- embed a culture of continuous improvement across the APS

 - ensure agencies can deliver government priorities and outcomes for Australians.

 Capability reviews are independent, forward-looking and assess an agency's ability to meet future objectives and challenges.
-They aim to facilitate discussions around an agency’s desired future state, highlight organisational capability gaps and identify opportunities to address them.
+They aim to facilitate discussions around an organisation’s desired future state, highlight strengths and organisational capability gaps and identify opportunities to act on them.

-They are an investment in long-term capability and an opportunity to focus on strengths and development areas in the context of the anticipated future operating environment.
-Reviews are conducted in partnership with agencies, complement existing initiatives within agencies, and provide an independent evidence base for further targeted change.
+Capability reviews are an investment in long-term capability.
+They are conducted in partnership with agencies, complement existing initiatives within agencies, and provide an independent evidence base for further targeted change.

 To ensure transparency, independence and accountability, each review is led by a Senior Review Team including: